noxouille/dotfiles-2/readme.md

 1. Run the curl.sh (not as root)
 1. Start X
 1. Run in nvim :PlugInstall

+Next is optional (just for me) (saying like someone else uses this crap):
 1. Configure locales
 1. Configure git not to ask pwd everytime
 1. Configure hardware (touchpad, sound, wireless, etc)